-AGA's Citizen-Centric Government Reporting Initiative is intended to foster innovative means of communication between governments and their citizenry.
-AGA believes that government financial information should be provided to citizens in forms that are clear and understandable, updated regularly and often, delivered to all, easy to locate, honest in breadth and technically accurate in detail.
-In fact, as the owners of government, citizens have a right to this information.
+AGA's Citizen-Centric Reporting (CCR) initiative is intended to foster innovative means of communication between governments and their citizenry.
+AGA believes government financial information should be provided to citizens in ways that are clear and understandable, updated regularly and often, broadly delivered, easy to locate, honest and accurate.
+As the owners of government, citizens have a right to this information.

-AGA believes that these reports will make governments more accountable to their citizens, and will help Americans become better educated and better able to participate in government activities.
+AGA believes these reports will make governments more transparent to their citizens, and will help Americans become better educated and better able to participate in government activities.

 We encourage you to take the initiative to work with your government employer or with the city, town or state where you live and persuade them to produce a similar report.
-AGA is ready and waiting to help with free consulting advice, a template and other tools to help you accomplish this goal.
+AGA is ready and waiting to help with free consulting advice and other tools to help you accomplish this goal.

 You could earn a Certificate of Excellence for a great CCR.